Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     sudo softwareupdate -ia   # install them all (if appropriate) sudo reboot               # reboot

+<a name="guest-power-management"></a>
+## Power Management settings

+This command is run from the terminal on the Host (no sudo needed).
+It instructs Parallels to start the VM when the host starts up, i.e., on reboot, prevents pause when idle or when windows close.

+    prlctl set celaya2 --autostart start-host --pause-idle off --on-window-close keep-running

+We also need to run a command from within the VM that prevents the Guest from sleeping and enables auto-restart.
+Open a terminal window inside the VM and run

+    sudo pmset -a displaysleep 0 disksleep 0 sleep 0 autorestart 1

+<a name="guest-ssh"></a>
+## Enable SSH

+Open a terminal window in the VM.
+By default, 'remotelogin' is set to 'off'.
+Set it to 'on':

+    celaya2:~ administrator$ sudo systemsetup -getremotelogin
+    Remote Login: Off
+    celaya2:~ administrator$ sudo systemsetup -setremotelogin on

+Confirm remote events are off:

+    celaya2:~ administrator$ sudo systemsetup -getremotelogin
+    Remote Login: On

+Confirm remote apple events are off:

+These should be off by default.

+    celaya2:~ administrator$ sudo systemsetup -getremoteappleevents
+    Remote Apple Events: Off

+<a name="next-steps"></a>
+## Next Steps
 ------------------------------------------------------------------------------

 If Parallels is already installed and configured, go to the